drduh/macOS-Security-and-Privacy-Guide/README.md

 ## Firmware

-Setting a firmware password prevents a Mac from starting up from any device other than your startup disk.
+Setting a firmware password prevents a Mac from starting up from any device other than the startup disk.
 It may also be set to be required on each boot.
 This may be useful for mitigating some attacks which require physical access to hardware.
 See [How to set a firmware password on your Mac](https://support.apple.com/en-au/HT204455) for official documentation.

 This feature [can be helpful if your laptop is lost or stolen](https://www.ftc.gov/news-events/blogs/techftc/2015/08/virtues-strong-enduser-device-controls), protects against Direct Memory Access (DMA) attacks which can read your FileVault passwords and inject kernel modules such as [pcileech](https://github.com/ufrisk/pcileech), as the only way to reset the firmware password is through an Apple Store, or by using an [SPI programmer](https://reverse.put.as/2016/06/25/apple-efi-firmware-passwords-and-the-scbo-myth/), such as [Bus Pirate](http://ho.ax/posts/2012/06/unbricking-a-macbook/) or other flash IC programmer.